Dividend Reinvestment Plan (DRIP): Definition and How to Invest

 • DRIPs can help with automating your financial ecosystem.

-What is a Dividend Reinvestment Program?
+What Is a Dividend Reinvestment Program?

-Smart Money -> Best Online Stock Brokerage Accounts
+Our Picks: Best Online Stock Brokerage Accounts

 Public companies and online brokers offer dividend reinvestment plans, but these plans are most referred to when discussing programs run directly by publicly traded companies.
 Shareholders in companies with dividend reinvestment programs can automatically elect to reinvest their recurring quarterly dividend distributions back into their investment in the company, compounding their investment.